Cloven hoof: Evolution

-Significance in Judaism
+Jewish dietary laws

 The distinction between cloven and uncloven hooves is highly relevant for dietary laws of Judaism (kashrut), as set forth in the Torah and the Talmud.
 Animals that both chew their cud (ruminate, i.e. regurgitate partly digested food from a specialised multi-chambered stomach back to the mouth to be chewed for a second time as part of their ordinary digestive process) and have split true cloven hooves (a hoof being hard or rubbery sole and a hard wall formed by a thick nail) are allowed (kosher, lit. "fit") for Jewish consumption.
 Those animals that have neither of these two characteristics, or only one of the characteristics, are considered unclean animals (treif, not fit for Jewish consumption) and Jews are forbidden to eat them.

 This rule thus excludes the camel from the list of kosher animals because although the camel does ruminate it does not possess true "hooves" – it walks on soft toes which have little more than a nail merely giving an appearance of a "hoof".
 Similarly the pig, although it has cloven true hooves, does not ruminate.
-Other animals such as dogs and cats exhibit neither characteristic and are thus also forbidden for Jewish consumption.
+Other animals such as horses, dogs and cats exhibit neither characteristic and are thus also forbidden for Jewish consumption.